 First of all, the price of crude oil would skyrocket.
 In spite of the fracking revolution in the United States and elsewhere, the world still gets forty percent of its oil from the Middle East, and most of that through the Strait of Hormuz in the Persian Gulf.
 This surge in oil costs would in turn send the equity markets crashing, as all of the cheap energy that the markets have gotten accustomed to would evaporate.
 Energy-intensive stocks would be hit the hardest, but make no mistake about it: Significantly higher oil would be a global financial shock.
 It would also give a lot of money to totalitarian governments.

 The prospect of a superpower conflict would cause most traders to sell first and ask questions later.
 While paper assets could be crushed, physical commodities like precious metals could increase in relative value.
 If you don’t already own such a hedge to a scenario like this, now may be the time to get started.
 Give us a call.

 Russia has been tripling their gold hoard in just a few short months.
-Read why here.iran, iraq, middle east, oil, russia, stock market, syria, turkey, united states
+Read why here.Featured, iran, iraq, middle east, oil, russia, stock market, syria, turkey, united states